His Dark Materials: Radio

-Both Stamp and Fearon had roles in the subsequent BBC One television adaptation of 2019→2022, with Stamp as the previous elderly bearer of Æsahættr, the Subtle Knife, Giacomo Paradisi in Torre degli Angeli of Cittàgazze, and Fearon as Will Parry's school boxing coach Mr Hanway.
+Both Stamp and Fearon had roles in the subsequent BBC One television adaptation of 2019 to 2022, with Stamp as the previous elderly bearer of Æsahættr, the Subtle Knife, Giacomo Paradisi in Torre degli Angeli of Cittàgazze, and Fearon as Will Parry's school boxing coach Mr Hanway.

 Also in 2003, an Irish radio dramatisation of Northern Lights was made by RTÉ (Raidió Teilifís Éireann).

 Theatre

 Nicholas Hytner directed a theatrical version of the books as a two-part, six-hour performance for London's Royal National Theatre in December 2003, running until March 2004.
 It starred Anna Maxwell-Martin as Lyra, Dominic Cooper as Will, Timothy Dalton as Lord Asriel, Patricia Hodge as Mrs Coulter and Niamh Cusack as Serafina Pekkala, with dæmon puppets designed by Michael Curry.
 The play was successful and was revived (with a different cast and a revised script) for a second run between November 2004 and April 2005.
 It has since been staged by several other theatres in the UK and elsewhere.

 A new production was staged at Birmingham Repertory Theatre in March and April 2009, directed by Rachel Kavanaugh and Sarah Esdaile and starring Amy McAllister as Lyra.
 This version toured the UK and included a performance in Pullman's hometown of Oxford; Pullman made a cameo appearance.